InaJaweed/Information_Security-CS2DI17/README.md

 # Badminton Club Penetration Testing

 ## Overview
+**Course:** Database & Information Security (Second-Year Module)

-This project involves penetration testing of a virtual machine (club) hosting a web application for Earley Birds Badminton Club.
+This project is part of the university coursework for the second-year module "Information Security", involves penetration testing of a virtual machine (club) hosting a web application for Earley Birds Badminton Club.
 The testing is performed from another virtual machine (tester) using various network scanning and vulnerability testing tools.

 ## Project Structure
 - info gathering: Information gathering about network services on the club VM